amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 6\.
 Run the task.

-Under the **Actions** dropdown, click **Run task**.
+Under the **Actions** dropdown, click **Run task**, leave the fields as default and click **Run task**.
 You should see the iridium task launch as PENDING.
 Give it some time and click the refresh button to see the task enter RUNNING state.

 ![Iridium task running](images/2-iridium-running.png)